Open to the Public

 After the relocation of the campus, Manchester Cedar Swamp Preserve was protected through an innovative settlement agreement in 1999 between the City of Manchester, the U.S. Environmental Protection Agency, and the New Hampshire Department of Environmental Services.
 Under the agreement, the City of Manchester agreed to establish a $5.6 million Supplemental Environmental Projects Program in order to do environmental restoration and protection projects.
 In exchange the City was allowed to phase in stormwater control improvements to remove combined sewer overflow into the Merrimack and Piscataquog rivers.

 The city allocated $2 million for protection of rare wetlands with a goal of preserving the globally rare Atlantic white cedar swamp and giant rhododendrons located in the Hackett Hill area.
 The cedar swamp is among the biggest and best quality in the state and was located in an area of several hundred acres of undeveloped land.
 The EPA asked The Nature Conservancy to own and manage these special lands because of our biodiversity mission and land management expertise.
 We received 350 acres from the City of Manchester in August 2001 and another 252 acres was added to the preserve in 2002 and 2003.
+In April 2015, we once again partnered with the City of Manchester to add another 40 acres - known as "the thumb" - to the preserve (Check out the story of the new addition!).

 How can I explore this property ?